And take advantage of federal and state income tax benefits.

 Making the most of your credit card Check out 529 Plan linked credit cards, like Upromise, where a percentage of the amount of your purchases each month is deposited into your 529 account.
 The reward can be one to five percent, depending on the card and type of purchase.
 The math only makes sense if you pay your credit card in full every month, though.

 You can also sign up for Upromise and use your current credit card(s) to earn cash back into your 529 account.
 Though it will be less than if you used a Upromise card, the savings on gas and grocery store purchases still add up.

-Sharing the wealth What if you’ve put money aside for your student in a 529 account but she receives a substantial scholarship and doesn’t need all the money?
-You can roll it into a 529 account for another of your children, or keep the account open in case your daughter eventually plans to attend grad school.
+Sharing the wealth What if you’ve put money aside for your student in a 529 account but they receive a substantial scholarship and don’t need all the money?
+You can roll it into a 529 account for another of your children, or keep the account open in case that first kid eventually plans to attend grad school.